AckerlyXu/heima/articles/sql-database/sql-database-get-started-backup-recovery-portal.md

    ![restored database](./media/sql-database-get-started-backup-recovery/restored-database.png)

-> [AZURE.NOTE]
+> [!NOTE]
-> From here, you can connect to the restored database using SQL Server Management Studio to perform needed tasks, such as to [extract a bit of data from the restored database to copy into the existing database or to delete the existing database and rename the restored database to the existing database name](/documentation/articles/sql-database-recovery-using-backups/#point-in-time-restore).
+> From here, you can connect to the restored database using SQL Server Management Studio to perform needed tasks, such as to [extract a bit of data from the restored database to copy into the existing database or to delete the existing database and rename the restored database to the existing database name](./sql-database-recovery-using-backups.md#point-in-time-restore).
 >

 ## Configure long-term retention of automated backups in an Azure Recovery Services vault

-In this section of the tutorial, you [configure an Azure Recovery Services vault to retain automated backups](/documentation/articles/sql-database-long-term-retention/) for a period longer than the retention period for your service tier.
+In this section of the tutorial, you [configure an Azure Recovery Services vault to retain automated backups](./sql-database-long-term-retention.md) for a period longer than the retention period for your service tier.

-> [AZURE.TIP]
+> [!TIP]
-> To delete backups in long-term backup retention, see [Manage long-term backup retention usihg PowerShell](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/).
+> To delete backups in long-term backup retention, see [Manage long-term backup retention usihg PowerShell](./sql-database-manage-long-term-backup-retention-powershell.md).
 >

 1. Open the **SQL Server** blade for your server, **sqldbtutorialserver**.